royhobbstn/censusMap_pipeline/README.md

 # censusTileInsanity
-Use tippecanoe and tile-join to automate the creation of american community survey vector tilesets.
+Use tippecanoe and tile-join to automate the creation of american community survey  and decennial census vector tilesets.

 # Setup